+Cobol may have been created for simpler times in application development, but it remains the bedrock of many IT infrastructures.
 "You have to respect the architecture of Cobol," Burden says.
-It may have been created for simpler times in application development, but it remains the bedrock of many IT infrastructures.
 "I don't see that changing for another 10 years, or even longer."

 Mari Keefe, editorial project manager, provided research assistance for this survey.